 STT 101.3 Business Statistics

 Support area courses ( 21 Credits):

-These courses develop students’ communication skill and provide them with strong foundation in behavioral science and legal environment of business.
+These courses develop students’ communication skills and provide them with a strong foundation in behavioural science and the legal environment of business.

 ENG 101.3 English I

 ENG 102.3 English II

 SOC 101.3 Sociology